MSc Renewable Energy (EIT InnoEnergy)

-The joint master's programme in Renewable Energy (RENE) is offered by five European universities through KIC InnoEnergy.
-Renewable energies are changing the energy industry fast, creating a more diverse sector with huge opportunities for new technologies, new businesses and new ideas.
-The programme provides in-depth knowledge of all major renewable technologies, the opportunity to specialise in areas that interest you most, and courses in business skills and innovation management to develop the energy engineers, entrepreneurs and innovators of the future.
+The joint master's programme in Renewable Energy is offered by five European universities through InnoEnergy.
+Renewable energy is changing the energy industry fast, creating a more diverse sector with huge opportunities for new technologies, new businesses and new ideas.
+The programme provides in-depth knowledge of all major renewable technologies and gives you the opportunity to specialise in areas that interest you most.
+With courses in business skills and innovation management our goal is to transform you into an energy engineer, entrepreneur or innovator of the future.

 Renewable Energy at KTH